jtomori/vex_tutorial/README.md

 // can be written in the same line if (v@P.y < 0) v@Cd = {1,0,0};
 // or in any other line, since VEX is not indented language,
-// but this works only for one operation, else-if block will end with the first semycolon else if (v@P.x < 0)
+// but this works only for one operation, else-if block will end with the first semicolon else if (v@P.x < 0)
                     v@Cd = {0,1,0};
 // to execute more operations, we need to use a block of code in {} brackets